gravitational/careers/challenges/cloud/sre.md

 In addition to including details about the requirements below, the design document should include a section describing how this solution could be deployed to an AWS EKS cluster.
-Please include security considerations as well.
+Please include security considerations.
+Also, you are not expected to implement any deployment automation for an EKS target or create any AWS resources.

 ### Server